-Some of local Australian academic speakers were Emirates Professor Stuart Rees AM, Dr Ahmad Shboul Am, Professor Bassam Dally, Dr Peter Slezak, Dr Nick Riemer, Dr Marcello Svirsky, Dr Jake Lynch, Dr Nigel Parsons, Jessica Morrison, Cathy Peters, Vivienne Prozsolt.
+Some of the local Australian academic speakers were Emirates Professor Stuart Rees AM, Dr. Ahmad Shboul Am, Professor Bassam Dally, Dr. Peter Slezak, Dr. Nick Riemer, Dr. Marcello Svirsky, Dr. Jake Lynch, Dr. Nigel Parsons, Jessica Morrison, Cathy Peters, Vivienne Prozsolt.

 The Australian keynote speakers were Dr. Yousef Munayyer- Executive Director US Campaign for Palestinian Rights, Samah Sabawi – author, playwright and political commentator and Professor Ghassan Hage -Future Generation Professor of Anthropology and Social Theory, University of Melbourne.
 Various Sessions covered important topics such as freedom of speech.
 Zionism, Anti-Semitism, Justice, Palestine, Unions and Politics and others